trilliumyogacenter/trilliumyogacenter.github.io/_posts/classes/2016-01-08-Tai-Chi-basics.markdown

 Semester System and Academic Calendar
 The North Country Tai Chi LLC structures its academic calendar just like a university or college, ordering classes around a semester calendar.
 Students are asked to submit a full tuition payment at the start of each semester.

-The 2017 Winter Semester is as follows:
+The 2017 Spring Semester is as follows:

 January 17 - May 11 (No class 3/28 and 3/30)